Click for LIVESTOCK AVAILABLE NOW and specie specific voltine and food plant information.

 15. The professional also stated that red maple is a poor food choice for cecropias.
 Nutritionally, it doesn't do the job.

 2. To determine your area's wild flight, for breeding purposes, do a web search for your state.
 If you are west of the Rockies, then don't bother.
 There are very few, if any, of these moths west of the Rockies, except in one or two very isolated areas where there is sufficient moisture and trees to support them.
+Otherwise, just watch your local deciduous trees for leafing.
+Watch for the tiny leaves to appear.

 Bryan's Spring Emergence/Eclosure Set-up